 Significant damages resulted from the injury.
 It must be shown that the patient suffered significant damages due to the injury caused by the healthcare provider.
 Examples of damages can include loss of income, pain and suffering, disability, or significant past and future medical bills.

-Common Types of Medical Malpractice Cases in Fairfax
+Common Types of Cases

-Fairfax Medical malpractice claims typically fall under one or more of the following:
+Northern Virginia Medical malpractice claims typically fall under one or more of the following:

 - Misdiagnosis, delayed or failure to diagnose If a patient’s symptoms are worsened due to an unreasonable delay in the assessment and treatment of a condition, they may have a medical malpractice claim if there would not have been a delay with a competent healthcare provider.